 Unlike many other eCDN providers, Streamroot started in the broadcast world and has gained the trust of premier media groups that need to deliver perfect quality every single time.
 We delivered the World Cup and other major live events throughout the world and power over 20 million video sessions every day.
 Today we are bringing our quality-first approach, as well as the reliability and scalability that tier-1 broadcasters trust to global businesses and we couldn’t be more excited.

 To find out more about Streamroot’s eCDN, check out our webpage and our frequently asked questions for more details.
-If you’d like to join the global businesses delivering high quality video with Streamroot, contact using the form below to try DNA Enterprise.
+If you’d like to join the global businesses delivering high quality video with Streamroot, contact using the form below to try our eCDN.

 Entrepreneur Magazine